 Throughout my college years, I followed my fair share of food & fitness bloggers promoting fad diets.
 I listened and watched, but I was always skeptical that these diets weren’t for me, in the long run at least.
 The most popular one was the low-carb diet, it was ingrained in me that eating too many carbs was horrible, and I felt shame whenever I felt like I ate too much or someone called out that I ate too much in proportion to my size (I’m 5’3″ for reference).

 In all my years following influencers, I only attempted a low-carb diet once.
-I was convinced that the only way to lose weight was self-control and just eat less in general especially the food I loved most.
+I was convinced that the only way to lose weight was self-control and just eat less in general, especially the food I loved most.
 With that thought pattern, my weight fluctuated a lot.
-I was always focusing on the negative parts of me when looking in the mirror; I didn’t give my body enough love and respect for doing everything else it does to keep me functioning.
+I was always focusing on the negative parts of myself when looking in the mirror; I didn’t give my body enough love and respect for doing everything else it does to keep me functioning.

 I thought I was in the process of becoming what healthy looks like.
 It was not that.
 I learned so much more about nutrition thanks to Lisa Hayim.
 I completed her Fork The Noises Fundamentals course at the beginning of 2021, along with her Hunger and Fullness course.
 I could not recommend her classes enough for any woman who has been influenced by diet culture (which is pretty much everyone).

 With Lisa’s courses, I learned to “fork the outside noise” and adopt intuitive, mindful eating.
 Since I completed the courses, I’m becoming more aligned with my body’s wants and reactions to foods and drinks, and more importantly not shame myself for overeating but learn why and adopt an emotional eating plan.
 It’s difficult to unlearn the “truths” the diet industry and bloggers have spoken, so I’m very much still working on my relationship with myself, but I definitely feel a lot better than I was before.